X-Carve Pro or Shapeoko Pro?

 Dust collection attachments on X-Carve Pro and Shapeoko Pro

 A dust collection system is essential to keep your workplace clean and protect other equipment from dust.

 It comes with an easy-access knob to move it up or down, according to the thickness of the carving material.

 Its easy-to-pop-out feature lets you change the cutting bits hassle-free.

 X-Carve Pro comes with a dust hose.
-The 4’ × 4’ version gets a 54" long hose and the 2' x 4' comes with a 42" long hose, both of them feature a ground wire to prevent electrostatic build-up.
+The 4’ × 4’ version gets a 54" long hose, and the 2' x 4' comes with a 42" long hose, both of which feature a ground wire to prevent electrostatic build-up.

 It comes in two parts.
 The top half is clamped to the router, and the lower half gets attached magnetically.
 This arrangement provides easy access to change the cutting bit.